sarahaman/bookdown-start/docs/05-Descriptive-Statistics.md

 </tbody>
 </table>

-## Distribution of Prices
+### Distribution of Prices

-Every type of card printing followed the same type of right skewed price distribution.
-The vast majority of the cards are priced in the lower range with some exreme outliers.
+Each type of card printing follow the same type of right skewed price distribution.
+The vast majority of the cards are priced in the lower range with some extreme outliers.

 ```r
 p1 <-